 Mastering the art of travel packing is not as easy as it seems.
 It took me years to perfect my minimalist packing list.
-I still can’t stay that my packing list is perfect because each trip is different.
-But I fine-tune and readjust my list after every trip.
+I still can’t stay that my minimal packing list is perfect because each trip is different.
+But I fine-tune and readjust my travel must have list after every trip.

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
-If you buy something through them, I will receive a small commission at no additional cost to you.
+If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
-For more information, please read our disclosure for more info.
+For more information, please read the disclosure for more info.

 Throughout my 20’s and 30’s, I moved many many times.
 And each time I would get rid of more things because I no longer need them and I really didn’t want to move something to a new home that I’m not going to use.

 And in the last five years or so, I travelled a bit for work and learned how to fine-tune my travel essentials list and fit everything I need in a small carry-on suitcase.
 I only brought all the essential travel items and learned the routine for packing for every trip.